-The scenic beauty of this island is at its best in the Central Province of the country, decorated by tea plantations, waterfalls and valleys, while in the far south you’ll encounter the sprawling Yala National Park, famed for its wildlife.
+The scenic beauty of this nation is at its best in the Central Province of the country, decorated by tea plantations, waterfalls and valleys, while in the far south you’ll encounter the sprawling Yala National Park, famed for its wildlife.
 Of course, no holidays to Sri Lanka are complete without a trip to the beach.
 Whether you want to top up that tan or have a go at some of the water sports on offer, the island’s beautiful coastline will keep you busy.

 Further to the south near the cultural destination of Galle, you’ll find the beach resort of Unawatuna.
 The beach here is one of the country’s most beautiful gems, with a long strip of sand and stunning coral beneath the waves ready for you to explore.
 Galle is one of the best places to stay during your holidays in Sri Lanka, especially if you hope to gain access to Unawatuna, as well as the Yala National Park.
 You’ll find various 4-star and 5-star hotels that will keep you comfortable during your stay in the south of the island.

 For the ultimate peaceful beach paradise, heading to Bentota, just a few kilometres south of Beruwela, will satisfy your sand urges.
 There are also some great water sports on offer at the beach, with windsurfing, jet skiing and kayaking all available to those that can’t sit still on the sand for too long.

 The architecture in Sri Lanka ranges from the modern sky scrapers of Colombo to ancient temples, and wherever you go you’ll be able to see monuments belonging to civilisations past.
 Ruined cities, temples, palaces and dagobas all act as living examples of the history of this fascinating place.
 Sigiriya, an ancient fortress located north east of Dambulla, is well worth visiting as the ruins of this city are considered to be one of the most outstanding ancient sites of Sri Lanka.